How to move from one dimensional data management to an efficient lab landscape

 Drug development productivity continues to fall, yet the pressure is rising on teams to find new insights at a faster pace.
 This is a difficult task when the data needed to drive discovery is siloed and one dimensional.

-In this interview, April Pisek and Unjulie Bhanot, Solution Consultants from IDBS all share the challenges impacting drug development and discovery, how to map out the laboratory landscape and what to consider when transitioning to an automated system.
+In this interview, April Pisek and Unjulie Bhanot, Solution Owner (Biologics Development) from IDBS all share the challenges impacting drug development and discovery, how to map out the laboratory landscape and what to consider when transitioning to an automated system.

 Pharma IQ: What do you see as some of the biggest challenges people are facing during the drug development phase?

-Unjulie: In both the bio-analytics and bio-process space, the focus is on time to market and making sure the drug is doing what it is meant to be doing, that it’s effective, potent and aimed at the right target.
-Companies will also be considering profit versus operational costs and reviewing how much regulatory scrutiny they are facing.
+Unjulie: In both the Pre-Clinical and Bioprocess Development space, the focus is on reducing a drug’s time to market and making sure the drug is doing what it is meant to be doing; the drug needs to be effective, potent and aimed at the right target.
+Organisations will also be considering profitability versus operational costs and regularly reviewing how much regulatory scrutiny they are facing.

-From a scientist’s perspective in the lab, they may be facing challenges from using manual or paper based processes.
-So they are seeing things in a very one dimensional format and they may be struggling with getting data out, preventing mistakes and tracking mistakes.
+From a scientist’s perspective in the lab, they may be facing challenges from using manual or paper based processes - seeing things in a very one dimensional format and they may be struggling with gathering relevant data fast, preventing mistakes where possible and tracking mistakes that are inevitably made.

 Some of their tasks may also be performed for the sake of compliance rather than supporting the science that is being done in the lab.